-Since launching in 2021, Bilt Rewards points have been considered one of the most valuable transferable points currencies, right up there with the likes of American Express Membership Rewards and Chase Ultimate Rewards.
-Not only can you earn points for paying your rent every month, but Bilt also provides a flat 1:1 transfer ratio for all but one of its 18 transfer partners (the exception being Accor Live Limitless, which has a 3:2 transfer ratio).
+Since launching in 2021, Bilt Rewards points have been considered one of the most valuable transferable currencies, right up there with the likes of American Express Membership Rewards and Chase Ultimate Rewards.
+Not only can you earn points for paying your rent every month, but Bilt also provides a 1:1 transfer ratio for all but one of its 22 transfer partners (the exception being Accor Live Limitless, which has a 3:2 transfer ratio).

 Table of contents